prominencemaritime/masters-navigation-audit/README.md

 ---

-## ⚙️ Configuration
+## Configuration

 ### Environment Variables (`.env`)

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the project root using the .env.example template.

 ```bash
 # ============================================================================
 # DATABASE CONFIGURATION